keners27/Project-1/README.md

 The data shows that the least affordable state for a couple with dependent children in 2019-20 was NSW.

 ![chart](./Housing%20Data%20Complete/Images/Mean%20Housing%20Cost%20for%20single%20family%20with%20dependent%20children.png)

 The data shows that the most affordable state for one parent with dependent children in 2019-20 was Tasmania.
 The mean housing cost also remained comparable across the 5 years from 2015-20 The data shows that the least affordable state for a couple with dependent children in 2019-20 was NSW.

 ### Question 5 - Based on these criteria which state is best to live in?

+From the analysis above Tasmania and the Australian Capital Territory are the best Australian states to live in according to our criteria.